 We mentioned the“social signal funnel” in past articles to talk about how people respond to social media content, and we’d like to discuss specifically what we mean.
 This funnel is a way of thinking about social media marketing that may prove very useful when structuring and publishing your content – and understanding how people react to it.
 Let’s dive in!

 This funnel, like the buyer’s funnel, describes how people progress from learning about something to taking direct action.
-Social signals refer to any action a viewer takes on social media – a like, a comment, a share, a retweet, copying and using a hashtag, and quite a few other things.
-One reason people have trouble connecting social signals to concrete SEO results is because they ignore that social signals follow a funnel.
+Social signals refer to any action a viewer takes on social media – alike, a comment, a share, a retweet, copying and using a hashtag, and quite a few other things.
+One reason people have trouble connecting social signals to concrete SEO results is that they ignore that social signals follow a funnel.
 A single social signal doesn’t exist in a void – it is connected to a process by which a viewer interacts with social media content.
 Early on in the funnel, social signals may not have much effect.
 But they lead further down the funnel, to end actions that have a very real impact on SEO, visibility, and audience.
-Let’s talk about it in terms of the traditional funnel, TOFU, MOFU and BOFU.
+Let’s talk about it in terms of the traditional funnel, TOFU, MOFU, and BOFU.

 Here we also see the usefulness of top-funnel signals when it comes to consensus.
 A person thinking about commenting on a post may be encouraged to do so if the top of the funnel has encouraged a lot of other likes or comments.

 As you can see, the goal of the social signal funnel is to get to the dissemination point, where people have interacted enough in a social post to become invested and share that content with others, which has a powerful effect on reach and SEO.